8. Access and Maintenance of Campus Facilities

 Maintenance of Campus Facilities

 Loyola University maintains campus facilities in a manner that minimizes hazardous and unsafe conditions.
 Parking lots and pathways are illuminated with lighting.
 DPS works closely with Facilities Management to address burned out lights promptly as well as other physical conditions to enhance safety and security.

 Request and/or routine maintenance for employee/ student residences are coordinated through the Facilities Department.
 Request for maintenance can be made online by accessing the facilities webpage or by calling 410-617-2200 during regular business hours.
 Emergency requests made after normal business hours will be forwarded to the DPS Communications center, who will contact the appropriate facilities on call personnel if needed.
 Facilities will attempt to schedule a mutually agreeable time for the maintenance to be completed.
 All maintenance is completed by either a University employee or an approved contractor.
+All facilities personnel wear attire identifying themselves as Loyola University Maryland staff members.
 All approved contractors have completed a background check either by the University or through their owning company.
 Procedures for gaining entrance into a campus residence will be facilitated through DPS, who in turn will dispatch personnel to unlock and disarm the residence and admit the individual(s) into the residence requesting/needing maintenance and then return after the work order has been completed to secure and rearm the residence.